dmwsdq/kuis-barisan/README.md

 kuis-barisan
 ============

 Kuis Barisan is a quiz to test your sense on sequences.
+See the demo: http://tebakpasal.uphero.com/barisan/